 Q. Do I need a prescription from a physician to attend PT?

-A. No. New York State allows Direct Access to physical therapy, meaning you can go directly to a physical therapist without waiting for a script or referral from a physician.
+A. New York State allows Direct Access to physical therapy, meaning you can go directly to a physical therapist without waiting for a script or referral from a physician.
+In other words, no, you do not need one to start PT.
+However, you do need a script within 30 days or 10 visits, whichever comes first.
+So it is helpful to get a script before starting PT, otherwise you’ll be requested to do so within the first few weeks/visits.

 Q. How long is each appointment?